MoniMurray/bookworms-et-al/README.md

 An intuitive simple, responsive online shopping experience with the following features is the Minimum Viable Product (MVP):

 - responsive design,
-- full-Stack website with an interactive front-end, a main navigation menu and a structured layout,
+- full-stack website with an interactive front-end, a main navigation menu and a structured layout,
 - a product structure contained within a cloud-hosted, relational database,
 - secure authentication and role-based authorisation,
 - current login state is reflected to the user,
-- secure ecommerce payment stystem,
+- secure ecommerce payment system,
-- user feedback system to report sucessful and unsuccessful actions,
+- user feedback system to report successful and unsuccessful actions,
 - fully implemented CRUD - Create, Add, Update and Delete items from a secure front-end,

 The six-week deadline is fixed and the timeline is tight.
 MVP is priority.